scrape-do/scrape.do-dotnet-example/README.md

 ### Web Scraper Api
 * Easily, scalable and high performance proxy rotating [web scraper api](https://scrape.do).
-* 🚀 Created by looking at these sample [documents](https://docs.scrape.do).
-Please firstly read the documents.
+* 🚀 Please firstly read the [documents](https://docs.scrape.do).

 #### You can send request to any webpages with proxy gateway & web api provided by scrape.do.
-As you can see from the example, this is very easy.
+As you can see from the example, this takes only few lines of code

 ### You can see in example ([Program.cs](/Program.cs))